mckenzie-mm/ecs-nordic-cdk/README.md

 # CDK

-Demonstration setup for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/)
+This is the CDK part of the demonstration setup for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/)

-The frontend code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade:
+The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade:

 http://3.26.70.15/

-This is the CDK code for the deployment to an AWS Elastic Container Service (ECS) of the Nextjs frondend code and the dotnet backend API code  as a mircoservice.
+The CDK code deploys the app as a microservice to an AWS Elastic Container Service (ECS) with the Nextjs frondend code and the dotnet backend API code.

 The ECS runs both the Nextjs and dotnet apps (docker containers) on the same task using an EC2 cluster.